China–Colombia relations

 China–Colombia relations refers to the diplomatic relations between the People's Republic of China and the Republic of Colombia.
-Diplomatic relation were established in 1980.
+Diplomatic relations were established in 1980.
 Both nations are members of the Group of 77 and the United Nations.
+In May 2025, Colombia joined China's Belt and Road Initiative.

 History

-Early contacts between China and Colombia date to the early days of the Spanish Colonial Empire in the Americas and the Philippines.
-In the 16th-17th century, people, goods, and news traveling between China and Spain usually did so through the Philippines (where there was a large Chinese settlement) and (via the Manila galleon trade) to Mexico.
-From there, many goods and services were continued onwards to Lima, Peru and would make stop-overs in Colombia.
+Early contact between the people of modern-day Colombia and China dates back to the early days of the Spanish Colonial Empire in the Americas and the Philippines.
+In the 16th-17th century, people, goods, and news traveling between China and Spain usually did so through the Philippines, where there was a large Chinese diaspora, and via the Manila galleon trade to Mexico.
+From there, many goods and services were continued onwards to Lima, Peru and would make stop-overs in modern-day Colombia.

 After World War II, Colombia established diplomatic relations with the Republic of China (Taiwan) in 1949.
-During the Korean War, both Colombia and the People's Republic of China (PRC) fought on opposite sides in the conflict.
+During the Korean War, Colombia and the People's Republic of China (PRC) fought on opposite sides.
+The Colombian Battalion under the United Nations Command fought the PRC's People's Volunteer Army in multiple battles.

 In September 1977, a group of Colombians of all political and ideological tendencies and of all social origins; organized themselves into the Colombia-China Friendship Association, which began to act under the premises established by their Chinese counterpart and which sought to support the cause of the establishment of relations between the PRC and Colombia based on the One-China policy, and to expand the space of cultural and historical recognition regardless of political or ideological affiliation.

 On 7 February 1980, Colombia established diplomatic relations with the PRC and broke diplomatic relations with Taiwan per the One-China policy.
 Since the establishment of diplomatic relations, high-level meetings have been held and a friendly relationship has been strengthened in various areas such as multilateral, technical, educational, cultural, military, economic and commercial cooperation, among others.

 In 1985, Chinese Premier Zhao Ziyang paid a visit to Colombia, becoming the first Chinese head-of-government to visit the nation.
 During his visit, Premier Zhao met with Colombian President Belisario Betancur.
 In 1996, Colombian President Ernesto Samper Pizano paid a visit to China, becoming the first Colombian President to visit China.
 From the initial visits, there would be several high-level visits between leaders of both nations.

-China is Colombia's second largest trading partner globally (after the United States).
+China is Colombia's second-largest trading partner globally (after the United States).
 In 2020, both nations celebrated 40 years of diplomatic relations.

+On October 25, 2023, the two countries elevated their bilateral diplomatic status to a strategic partnership.

+On 14 May 2025, Colombia officially joined China's Belt and Road Initiative with the signing of an agreement in Beijing.